by Marco Corvaglia

 On 14 January 1985 the young visionaries begin to pray standing and kneel, very quickly, only when the “Gospa” arrives.

 Jean-Louis draws near Vicka and suddenly brings his index and middle fingers close to her eyes, to check whether she reacts.

 The scene is shot by the Canadian parapsychologist Louis Bélanger, then professor at the University of Montréal's Faculty of Theology.

-Let us watch two versions of the film, both commented on by Bélanger (who has personally authorized me to publish the videos and the texts that follow).
+Let us watch two versions of the film, both commented on by Bélanger (who has personally authorized me to publish the videos that follow).

-The first has been broadcasted by Canadian Television and the second by the British ITV in 1995.
+The first has been broadcasted by the British ITV in 1995 and the second by Canadian Television.

-The reaction of Vicka, as everyone can see, has been very evident.
+The reaction of Vicka, as everyone can see, has been evident.

 And now let us consider the subsequent events, that have been documented by the two films.

-In video 1, we can see that at the end of the apparition, as usual, the visionaries get up and go away.
+In video 2, we can see that at the end of the apparition, as usual, the visionaries get up and go away.
 The atmosphere is tense.
-The priest who, looking very serious, gets near Jean-Louis is father Slavko Barbarić (video 1).
+The priest who, looking very serious, gets near Jean-Louis is father Slavko Barbarić.

 A few minutes go by and then there is a dramatic moment: the door opens and Vicka and Ivica Vego come in [cf. Monique de Gramont, La Dame de Medjugorje, in "Châtelaine", June 1985, and Frère Michel de la Sainte Trinité, Medjugorje en toute vérité, CRC, Saint-Parres-lès-Vaudes, 1991, pp. 389-390].

 Ivica Vego is one of the two Franciscans who had been expelled and suspended a divinis, and who have been encouraged, according to Vicka herself, by the "apparition" to resist and disobey their bishop (documentation in the page The Gospa and Instigation to Insubordination).

 The scene appears in both video 1 and video 2.